 All freshmen entering Georgia State University are required to take either the College Entrance Examination Board Scholastic Aptitude Test (SAT) or the assessment of the American College Testing Program (ACT).
 The results of the test, performance in and time of previous mathematical education, and the student’s intended major or career goals are all factors to be considered when registering for any mathematics course.
 In order to register for courses numbered 1111 or higher, students must make an appropriate score on the mathematics placement test (see Section 1410.10) or have other appropriate prerequisite work.
 Therefore, students are urged to check the prerequisites for mathematics courses, and the mathematics requirement as listed by their major department/school/institute.
 Refer any questions to that department/school/ institute or to the Department of Mathematics and Statistics.

-Five concentrations are offered within the B.S. degree in mathematics.
+The B.S. degree in mathematics offer five areas of concentration.
 The concentration in actuarial science prepares a student to work as an actuary.
 The concentration in computer information systems prepares students for work in the field of management information systems.
 The concentration in computer science provides education in more scientific aspects of computing.
 The concentration in managerial sciences provides training in management modeling, problem solving, and computer-assisted decision support/expert systems technologies.
-Finally, the concentration in statistics prepares students for work as applied statisticians.
+The concentration in statistics prepares students for work as applied statisticians.